Aptomi/k8s-app-engine/docs/k8s_docker_for_mac.md

 # k8s @ Docker For Mac
 * k8s will be running on local machine
 * k8s support is only available in [Docker for Mac](https://docs.docker.com/docker-for-mac/install/) 17.12 CE Edge and higher, on the Edge channel.
-* **Note:** support for Kubernetes in Docker For Mac is still early.
-There is a bug [https://github.com/docker/for-mac/issues/2445](https://github.com/docker/for-mac/issues/2445) that make NodePorts unusable.
-So you will be able to deploy Aptomi example apps successfully, but **will NOT be able to open any of their endpoints (e.g. HTTP)**.
+* **Caveat:** support for Kubernetes in Docker For Mac is still early.
+There is an issue [https://github.com/docker/for-mac/issues/2445](https://github.com/docker/for-mac/issues/2445) with
+  NodePorts.
+You will be able to deploy Aptomi example apps successfully, but keep in mind that **application endpoints will be accessible via localhost instead of 192.168.65.3 IP advertised by Docker For Mac**.

 # Configuration
 1. Once Docker for Mac is installed, ensure it has enough resources and enable k8s support: